juju/docs/src/en/glossary.md

 # Glossary of terms

-**Bootstrap** - Initialize a Juju environment so that services may be deployed.
+**Bootstrap** - Initialize a Juju environment so that applications may be deployed.
 Bootstrapping an environment will provision a new machine in the environment and run the Juju controller (also called the bootstrap node).

 **Bundle** - A set of Juju charms, their configuration, and corresponding relations that can be deployed in a single step.
 Bundles are defined in the YAML format.

-**Charm** - The definition of a service, including its metadata, dependencies with other services, required packages, and application management logic.
+**Charm** - The definition of an application, including its metadata, dependencies with other applications, required packages, and application management logic.
 It is the layer that integrates an external application component like PostgreSQL or WordPress, traditionally available via APT, into Juju.

 **Charm URL** - A resource locator for a charm, with the following format and
 restrictions: